matthijsgroen/js-tdd/README.md

 # You don't know ![SJ](sj.svg)it

+This is a small course in getting to know Javascript better.
+Basic Javascript knowledge is required.
+This course will let you play around with new and old Javascript concepts.

+Topic we will cover:

-How to start a simple Javascript playground from scratch?
+- How to start a simple Javascript playground from scratch?

-How to properly write Javascript tests?
+- How to properly write Javascript tests?

-What kind of weird tricks has JS under the hood?

-Learning modern js is cool and all that, but what about encountering all kinds of 'old' js? how does that work?
+- Working with functions, objects and classes
+- Working with immutability
+- Working with Arrays and loops
+- Working with control flows
+- Working with exceptions
+- Working with promises
+- Working with a lot of 'out-of-the-box' JS functions, like `Math`, `Regexp`
+- Experimenting with JS, doing some measurements for performance, this should improve debugging skills and insights

 Goal is to learn a lot of legacy AND modern JS through a series of coding exercises focussing on the language, and later some architecture